tsimeonov/Computer-Science/iOS & Swift Bootcamp/SwiftUI Tutorials/swiftUI_essentials.md

 Working in Live mode makes it easy to keep track of view behavior as you make edits in source.

 ## Section 3: Combine views using stacks

+In this section, you'll use a vertical stack to place the title above a horizontal stack that contains details about the park.

+Step 1:
+Control-click the text view's initializer to show a context menu, and then choose "Embed in VStack"